-Cash, cash equivalents and restricted cash
+Cash and cash equivalents

 Cash and cash equivalents include cash on hand, deposits with banks and other short-term, highly liquid investments with original maturities of three months or less.
-Restricted cash was held in a segregated account as required by the agreement between the Company and its previous lender (note 11).

 Inventories

 Inventories, which consist of food, beverage and merchandise, are valued at the lower of cost and net realizable value.
 Cost is determined using the first-in, first-out method.
 Net realizable value is the estimated selling price less applicable selling expenses.
 If the carrying value exceeds the net realizable amount, a writedown is recognized.
 The writedown may be reversed in a subsequent period if the circumstances which caused it no longer exist.